 The deposit at Zinnwald contains an NI43-101 compliant Measured + Indicated Resources of approx. 125,000 t lithium.
 This corresponds to approx. 650,000 t Li2CO3 (LCE).
-At a planned underground mining capacity of approx. 570,000 t per year, this guarantees an economic operation of the deposit for more than 30 years.
+At a planned underground mining, this guarantees an economic operation of the deposit for more than 30 years.

 Mining and mechanical processing

-Access to the underground mine will be via an approximately 2 km long ramp.
+Access to the underground mine will be via an ramp.

-The portal of the ramp is in immediate vicinity to the processing site in Altenberg.
-At Altenberg, the ore is crushed and grinded and Zinnwaldite is concentrated and separated from the remaining rock via magnetic separation.
-The mechanical processing plant has a capacity to produce 132,000 t/a Zinnwaldite concentrate.
+The portal of the ramp is in immediate vicinity to the processing site.
+The ore is crushed and grinded and Zinnwaldite is concentrated and separated from the remaining rock via magnetic separation.

 In October 2017, the Saxon Mining Authority granted Deutsche Lithium the mining permit according to §8 BBergG for the deposit in Zinnwald.
 As a result, the Deutsche Lithium GmbH has the permission to mine the lithium contained within the lithium-mica-greisen ore bodies from the deposit in Zinnwald.